openvinotoolkit/open_model_zoo/intel_models/resnet50-int8-sparse-v2-onnx-0001/description/resnet50-int8-sparse-v2-onnx-0001.md

-# squeezenetv1.1-int8-sparse-v1-onnx-0001
+# resnet50-int8-sparse-v2-onnx-0001

 ## Use Case and High-Level Description

-This is the SquuezeNet v1.1 model that is designed to perform image classification.
+This is the Resnet-50 v1 model that is designed to perform image classification.
-The model has been pretrained on the ImageNet image database and then symmetrically quantized to INT8 fixed-point precision with 51% sparsity using Neural Network Compression Framework (NNCF).
+The model has been pretrained on the ImageNet image database and then symmetrically quantized to INT8 fixed-point precision with 61.02% sparsity using Neural Network Compression Framework (NNCF).

 The model input is a blob that consists of a single image of "1x224x224x3" in BGR order.

-The model output for `squeezenetv1.1-int8-sparse-v1-onnx-0001` is the usual object classifier output for the 1000 different classifications matching those in the ImageNet database.
+The model output for `resnet50-int8-sparse-v2-onnx-0001` is the usual object classifier output for the 1000 different classifications matching those in the ImageNet database.

 ## Example